Michal-Miko/competitive-teams/README.md

 ## Running the development servers

+Requirements:
+* docker (if you're not hosting your own DB server)
+* python
+* nodejs

-We've provided a simple bash script for starting and combining the outputs of both servers.
-To run the servers locally:
+We've provided a small bash script to simplify the server launch and log aggregation.
+If you prefer to manage your DB separately, you can comment out the `docker run` command and update the `DATABASE_URL` variable in `run-dev.sh`.

+These are the steps required to set up the local dev environment:
 * Create and configure a new Google Firebase project.
 * Generate a private key JSON file and save it as `backend/.env.local/saf.json`.
 * Export the environmental variables from your Google Firebase project and place them in the `frontend/.env.local` file: